 The Gen-Z’ers are increasingly well-traveled and have lived among Europeans, Koreans, Americans, etc. Their parents have spent a lot of money hiring extra-curricular English lessons, and they were the first wave to study abroad en-masse in Europe, UK, Australia and Canada.
 For instance, Vietnamese are the 6th most populous group of international students in the USA for 2020/21 (IIE).

 The mindset of Gen-Z is also quite different from the Millennials.
 Whereas the Millennials still generally abide by quasi-Confucian values, like an extreme family-centric lifestyle, a reluctance to express controversial opinions, and less individualistic identity, the Gen-Zer’s are much more open, out-spoken, and individualistic.
 “They are just like American children!” many older Vietnamese will complain (or humble brag), while at the same time admiring the vast opportunities available to them that were impossible for older generations.

 In fact, the Gen-Z are so similar to their Western counterparts that they ape a lot of the same anti-Western talking points that Western left-wing elites love to indulge: as an American, you are much more likely to be scolded about so-called “diversity and inclusion” issues and “cultural appropriation”, than you are to get flack for the USA’s involvement in bygone wars.
-In other words, the Gen-Z generation has a tendency to be “Woke” much like their American colleagues.
+In other words, the Gen-Z generation is so tacitly pro-Western that they gone “Woke” — much like their American colleagues.